cucumber-attic/website/apps/dynamic/views/events/bdd-fundamentals-boston-2018.md

 * Using Example Mapping and Discovery Workshops to achieve shared understanding
 * Roles and responsibilities on a BDD team

-### Delegates will benefit from

-* Increased confidence, due to extensive practical exercises
-* Deeper understanding, through guided discussions
-* Smoother collaboration, by building an understanding of how BDD practices can best be incorporated into their own development process
-* Improved productivity, from experiencing and overcoming common obstacles before returning to the workplace

-## BDD with Cucumber (Further online training)
+## Day 2 - BDD with Cucumber

-Each attendee of our BDD Fundamentals class will also receive access to our online training module, BDD with Cucumber, including a detailed workbook with exercises you can practice at your own pace after the course has finished.

-This module is a solid introduction to Behaviour-Driven Development (BDD) with Cucumber.
+This day is a solid introduction to test-driven development (TDD) with Cucumber.
 You will learn to write executable specifications with Gherkin - Cucumber’s plain-text format for automated tests.
 You will also learn how to use Cucumber to drive the development of a system, and see the design of the system gradually emerge.
 You’ll end up with a system that does the right thing, and is easy to test.

-This online training is designed for developers and testers, non-technical people are welcome, but they may find things start to get beyond their comfort zone.
+This day is designed for developers and testers, non-technical people are welcome, but they may find things start to get beyond their comfort zone.

-### BDD with Cucumber Learning outcomes
+### {day-2-}Learning outcomes
 * Installing Cucumber and setting up your development environment
 * The TDD / BDD cycle
 * Writing your first scenario